 + LIVE AUDIO COMMENTARY

-• Last season's fixture at the Boleyn Ground was twice re-arranged.
-It was originally due to be played on 10 January before being beaten by adverse weather conditions in east London.
-It was then rescheduled for Tuesday 2 February only for Wolves' FA Cup commitments at the time to lead to a second postponement until 23 March.
+• The match was originally due to be played on 10 January before being beaten by adverse weather conditions in east London.
+It was then rescheduled for Tuesday 2 February only for Wolves' FA Cup commitments at the time to lead to a second postponement.

-• This will be the sides' third encounter in the Premier League but they have met 57 times before.
+• This will be the sides' second encounter in the Premier League but they have met 56 times before.
 West Ham hold the upper hand with 26 wins.
-Wolves have emerged victorious on 18 occasions.
+Wolves have emerged victorious on 17 occasions.

 Last time out